Military Uprisings

 The Argentine political scene has for long been marred by instabilities and violence.
 Ever since 1930, when the first military coup, headed by General Jose Uriburu, took place against the democratically elected government of Hipólito Yrigoyen, non democratic dictatorships ruled the country for long periods.

+National commission on the disappeared (CONADEP) handed its shocking report to the newly elected democratic government, led by president Raul Alfonsín, a process of bringing the responsible for the horrors to a court of law began.
+The process didn't go too far.
 As the legal proceedings were taking place, enormous military pressure was building upon the democratic government.
 Real politíc brought the Alfonsín government to weight the benefits of just process vs. the clear and present danger of the country spiraling once again into a vicious circle of violence and a potential civil war.

 In December 1986, after the highest officers of the military have been convicted and sentenced to various terms in prison, a new law, "El Punto Final" (The Final Point), was enacted and approved by congress.
 This law stated that all those in the military or the police that were not yet charged on crimes committed during the 1976-1983 era, would be left out of the judiciary process.
 It should be noted that the "Punto Final" has overridden an existing law stating that military power "excesses" (including torture and murder without trial) were not only illegal but considered to be crimes against humanity.
 As it was soon to be realized by the Alfonsín government, the "Punto Final", was anything but final.